 16. What will happen in a cell if its nucleus is removed?
 Give reasons in support of your answer.

-17. Explain why do spinach looks green, papaya yellow and edible part of watermelon red?
+17. Explain why do spinach look green, papaya yellow and the edible part of watermelon red?

 18. Write down two main functions of